henrim/henrim.github.io/_posts/2018-06-05-JsonSerializer Web.Api and CosmosDB.md

 ---

+Update:
+This has an issue when you want to serialize the same object in two different ways!
+Due to inheriting from CamelCasePropertyNamesContractResolver it will cache the previous serialization resolutions.
+Event though you new up your resolvers, Serializationsettings and all.
+This caching is [stated in Newtonsoft code](https://github.com/JamesNK/Newtonsoft.Json/blob/master/Src/Newtonsoft.Json/Serialization/CamelCasePropertyNamesContractResolver.cs) as due to backwards compability issues, so the solution is inherit from DefaultContractResolver and set NamingStrategy in stead.
+See end of this post for an example

+Original post:

 I had a need to remove some properties from an object when returning it in my Web.Api, but serializing the full object when storing it to the database.